Welcome and Greeting from The Medical Director, Dr. Jeffrey Karr

 Physician education - February 2nd 2016, Online discussion about osteomyelitis treatment at Podiatricsuccess.com.
 This is an open forum where you can participate and ask questions.

 Technique/procedure publication - An Overview of the Percutaneous Antibiotic Delivery Technique for Osteomyelitis Treatment and aCase Study of Calcaneal Osteomyelitis.
 Journal of the American Podiatric Medical Association,Vol. 107, No. 6, November 2017: 511-515.

 Pending for publication May/June 2018 - Karr, JC.
 Lower Extremity Osteomyelitis Treatment Utilizing Calcium Sulfate/Hydroxyapatite Bone Void Filler With Antibiotics: Seven-Year Retrospective Study.

-- A message from Dr. Karr with an overview of the Center and Osteomyelitis
+- A message from Dr. Karr and some general information

 - Patients - In preparation of your on line questions